iFactory3D/Firmware/README.md

 - Start printer and wait
 - You're finished!

-_You can find a more detailled explanation in the filelist above, called "Quick setup"_
+_You can find a more detailled explanation in the filelist above, called "Quick guide.odt"_

 # This repository is just a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.